 - NURBS meshes will be converted to triangle meshes on conversion to the PlayCanvas native format.

 Blender is a fantastic free tool for 3D modeling and it is perfect for generating 3D assets for PlayCanvas.

-Blender supports exporting to both COLLADA and FBX, but the built-in exporters do have some limitations.
+Blender supports exporting to GLB, FBX and COLLADA but the built-in exporters do have some limitations.

 As of Blender 2.71, both diffuse and normal maps of your material will be exported to the FBX file.
 If other map types are lost on export you have to set-up these maps in the Material Editor within the Editor.